prezi/pride/README.md

     $ pride help

-To create an empty session, simply create an empty directory, and say:
+To create a new session do this in an empty directory:

     $ pride init

-To add modules by cloning them from GitHub you can use:
+To add modules by cloning them from GitHub use:

     $ pride add <repo-name>